mngu2382/CanHouse/_posts/2013-09-24-google-geocoding.md

-Now that we have a list of geocoding data for each address extracting desired attributes is simple a matter of using `sapply`/`lapply`, for example, to extrac the latitude and longitude
+Now that we have a list of geocoding data for each address extracting desired attributes is simple a matter of using `sapply`/`lapply`, for example, to extract the latitude and longitude
 {% highlight r %}
 lat <- sapply(GoogleMapJSON,
     function(x) tryCatch(x[[1]][[1]]$geometry$location$lat,